-GESS is an inclusive programme that will transform the lives of a generation of children in South Sudan – especially girls and those in the margins of society– through education.The second phase of the Girls’ Education South Sudan (GESS) programme will run between May 2019 –and March 2024.
+GESS is an inclusive programme that is transforming the lives of a generation of children in South Sudan – especially girls and those in the margins of society– through education.The second phase of the Girls’ Education South Sudan (GESS) programme is running between May 2019 –and March 2024.

 South Sudan, the newest country in the world, has some of the worst educational indicators, with education for girls being particularly poor.
 Only one girl in ten completes primary education and girls comprise just one-third of the secondary school population.
 There are many barriers (cultural, financial, physical, quality) that are preventing children from enrolment and completing school.
 The GESS programme aims to contribute to removing these barriers and enable a transformative societal change through education.

 The impact of the Programme: to continue (building on success of the first phase GESS) to transform the life chances of a generation of South Sudanese children, particularly but not exclusively, girls, through education, while stabilising priority areas of the education sector and concurrently seeking to deliver improved quality education.
 The impact may therefore be permanent, although a long-term impact on the sustainability of the education sector requires positive changes in the context and the political will of the Government of the Republic of South Sudan.